 Winter Festivals (December-February)

 Winter unfolds a different festival culture from the rest of the year — hatsumode (first shrine visits), setsubun bean-throwing, and large-scale illuminations all sit in this window.
+Our guide to winter festivals and New Year in Central Japan goes through this season in more depth.

 Main Festivals in December